 Latest opinion polls

-See how the main parties are doing in the latest opinion polls on voting intention
+See how political parties are doing in the latest opinion surveys

 What is parliament and how does it work?